boazbk/crypto/lec_24_policy.md

 The discussion is often framed as weighing privacy against security, but I encourage you to look critically at both issues.
 It is often instructive to try to compare the current situation with both the historical past as well as some ideal desired world.
 It is also worthwhile to consider cryptography in the broader contexts.
-Some people on both the pro regulation and anti regulation camps exeggarate the role of cryptography.
+Some people on both the pro regulation and anti regulation camps exaggerate the role of cryptography.
 On one hand, cryptography is likely not to bring about the "crypto anarchy" regime hoped for in the crypto anarchist manifesto.
 For example, more than the growth of bitcoin, we are seeing a turn away from cash into credit cards and other forms of much more traceable and _less_ anonymous forms of payments (interestingly, these forms of payments are often enabled by cryptography).
 On the other hand, despite the fears raised by government agencies of "going dark" there are powerful commercial incentives to collect vast amounts of data and store them at search-warrant friendly servers.